 - An offense is punishable by imprisonment in the Texas Department of Criminal Justice for life or for a term of not more than 99 years or less than 15 years and a fine not to exceed $250,000, if the amount of the controlled substance to which the offense applies is, by aggregate weight, including adulterants or dilutants, 400 grams or more.

-The penalties rise with the amount which is expressed in terms of weight in grams.
+The penalties rise with the amount of the weight, including adulterants and dilutants (discussed below).
+Amount is expressed in terms of weight in grams.
 The lowest charge which criminalizes amounts under one gram is a state jail felony.
-The most severe charge is for amounts that are over 400 grams.
+One gram is a pretty small amount.
+Different district attorneys offices across the State of Texas have different policies regarding how much of a substance constitutes a usable amount.
+Some Counties will indict state jail felonies for amounts as low as three one-hundredths of a gram (.03 grams.)
+The most severe charge is a first degree felony, and that is for amounts that are over 400 grams.
 Also, if a child younger than 18 years old was present on the premises where the offense was committed, the offense increases by one degree.

 What Do Adulterants and Dilutants Mean?

-These are material or ingredients that increase the bulk or quantity of the controlled substance.
+Adulterants and dilutants refer to materials, elements, or ingredients that change or increase the bulk or quantity of a substance.
+Adulterate means to debase or make impure.
+Dilute means to thin, make weaker, or reduce the strength.
+What the Texas Health and Safety Code tells us is that if there is material added that is not a controlled substance to a chemical compound that is a controlled substance, this does not matter.
 It does not matter if the added material impacts the chemistry or the substance.
-This can be best illustrated by example.
+This can be best illustrated by some examples.
+Sometimes the purity of drugs is is purposely compromised.
+Drugs are cut or altered to save money.
+For instance, baking soda is added to cocaine.
+Another example is edibles made with psychoactive chemicals derived from marijuana.
 Even though marijuana is not a controlled substance, imagine marijuana brownies.
+The psychoactive substance in marijuana is called tetra hyrdro cannabinol, and this is a controlled substance.
+Marijuana brownies or cookies contain the controlled substance tetra hydro cannabinol, but marijuana brownies also contain flour, sugar, chocolate, eggs, and other ingredients.
 The aggregate weight of the flour, the sugar, the chocolate, the butter, and the eggs could all be considered adulterants or dilutants.
 As absurd as it may sound, the aggregate weight of all the brownies could be weighed and that weighted amount could dictate the charge.